Seismic-DL-Research/seis-deep-learning/readme.md

 What to do in this branch: literally everything pertaining to the development.

+Job in this version:
+1. Adding application module (ready-to-use models)
+2. Fixing complex conv2d transpose

-Version ckpt0 (May 17th 2024 Edition)
+Version ckpt0+ (May 17th 2024+ Edition)